-Retail order period by CUSIP number - The SEC Investor Advocate supported including a "yes" or "no" flag by CUSIP numbers to identify orders that should not be retail orders, while SIFMA believes more thought should be given to the addition of this field because there are a variety of retail order period structures and the process for defining them can change intra-day.
-209 In response, the MSRB determined to limit its request for retail order period information to the proposed "yes" or "no" flag by CUSIP.
+Retail order period by CUSIP number - The SEC Investor Advocate supported including a "yes" or "no" flag by CUSIP numbers to identify orders that should not be retail orders, while SIFMA believes more thought should be given to the addition of this field because there are a variety of retail order period structures and the process for defining them can change intra-day.209 In response, the MSRB determined to limit its request for retail order period information to the proposed "yes" or "no" flag by CUSIP.
 The MSRB believes that this information will enhance regulatory transparency.
 The MSRB also believes that, as currently contemplated, the potential benefits of collecting additional retail order period information by CUSIP are outweighed by the burdens it could impose on the industry.

-Name of municipal advisor - NFMA and the SEC Investor Advocate supported this addition.210 BDA objected and noted that this information is available in the official statement and not valuable information for secondary trading.211 The MSRB believes including the name of the municipal advisor on Form G-32 would provide useful information to investors and issuers and allow them to evaluate the experience of a municipal advisor, should the MSRB disseminate the
+Name of municipal advisor - NFMA and the SEC Investor Advocate supported this addition.210 BDA objected and noted that this information is available in the official statement and not valuable information for secondary trading.211 The MSRB believes including the name of the municipal advisor on Form G-32 would provide useful information to investors and issuers and allow them to evaluate the experience of a municipal advisor, should the MSRB disseminate the information, in the future.
+The MSRB anticipates making this field autofill as the underwriter begins to input the name of the municipal advisor into the applicable text box.

-NFMA Letter II at 2; and SEC Investor Advocate Letter II at 6.

-SEC Investor Advocate Letter II at 6; and SIFMA Letter II at 5.
+- 208 Id. - 209 SEC Investor Advocate Letter II at 6; and SIFMA Letter II at 5. - 210 NFMA Letter II at 3; and SEC Investor Advocate Letter II at 7. - BDA Letter II at 3.

-NFMA Letter II at 3; and SEC Investor Advocate Letter II at 7.
+205 NFMA Letter II at 2; and SEC Investor Advocate Letter II at 6.